Community Respite Care Bed Service

 Please call us at the earliest opportunity on the number below if you would like to book a short term stay in the respite care bed.

 To apply for a short term stay please contact us on 01434 633999 or email email@example.com to discuss your application.

 Since the loss of the GP beds in 2014 we have had regular feedback that the respite service is missed by local people.

-In 2015/16 the Charlotte Straker Team planned a brand new Community Respite Care Bed and after the local community raised the £120,000 funding required we are able to provide one free of charge community respite bed for local people to provide respite for carers/hard pressed families.
-We will provide this service free to users, subject to evaluation, initially for 3 years.
+In 2015/16 the Charlotte Straker Team planned a brand new Community Respite Care Bed and after the local community raised the £132,000 funding required we are able to provide one free of charge community respite bed for local people to provide respite for carers/hard pressed families.
+This community respite care bed is now part of our core service.

 Charlotte Straker has set aside one room to offer a short-term respite care package, subject to availability, for either nursing or residential clients who do not require long stay or permanent admission to a care home.

 This room is fully equipped and on the ground floor in the Graham Grant wing.